ArkEcosystemArchive/docs-legacy/docs/releases/v2.2/migrating_2.1_2.2.md

 ## Upgrade Steps

 ::: warning
-Be sure to complete all of the mentioned changes in the `Prerequisites` section before you continue to upgrade to the latest version.
+Do not run any of the mentioned commands with `sudo` unless explicitly stated.
 :::

 ### Removing v2.1